Samuel van Houten: Personal life

 Van Houten married Elisabeth van Konijnenburg on 29 June 1861, and the couple had five daughters and two sons.
 She died on 16 June 1872, after which Van Houten remarried Hermine Leendertz on 3 June 1873.
 With her, Van Houten had another five daughters and two sons.
 He had three well known grandsons.
-One was Hans van Houten, State Secretary for Foreign Affairs in The Netherlands between 1959 and 1963.
-Also, through his daughter Sina, her two sons, Sir Frederick William Leith Ross, who was chief economic advisor to the UK government from 1932 to 1945 and Harry Leith Ross, who was a well-known artist who lived and worked in the US.
+One was Hans van Houten, State Secretary for Foreign Affairs of the Netherlands between 1959 and 1963.
+Also, through his daughter Sina, her two sons, Sir Frederick Leith-Ross, who was chief economic advisor to the UK government from 1932 to 1945 and Harry Leith-Ross, who was a well-known artist who lived and worked in the US.